ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 might be combined.
 Other implementations might have multiple Attesting and Target Environments, such as in the examples described in more detail in {{layered-attestation}}
 and {{compositedevice}}.
-Other examples may exist, and the examples discussed could even be combined into even more complex implementations.
+Other examples may exist.
+Besides, the examples discussed could be combined into even more complex implementations.

 Claims are collected from Target Environments, as shown in {{twotypes-env}}.
-That is, Attesting Environments collect the values and the information to be represented in Claims, by reading system registers and variables, calling into subsystems, taking measurements on code or memory and so on of the Target Environment.
+That is, Attesting Environments collect the values and the information to be represented in Claims, by reading system registers and variables, calling into subsystems, taking measurements on code, memory or other security related assets of the Target Environment.
 Attesting Environments then format the claims appropriately, and typically use key material and cryptographic functions, such as signing or cipher algorithms, to